-Parameters changed with the following commands are saved in EEPROM, preserved even after power off, and loaded into system when UGALT start again next time.
+Parameters changed with the following commands are saved in EEPROM, preserved even after power off, and loaded into system when UGAPM start again next time.

-ZPRO (?) {i} Roughing pump on power
+ZPRO (?) {i} Roughing pump on-power

-The ZPRO i command sets the roughing pump on-power to a value from 30 % (i=30) to 100 % (i=100).
+The ZPRO i command sets the roughing pump onpower to a value from 30 % (i=30) to 100 % (i=100).
 The ZPRO? query returns the current on-power setting for the roughing pump.

 The parameter change is immediately effective all the time, even the roughing pump is running.
+The default setting is 60 % (i=60).

-ZPRI (?) {i} Roughing pump idle power
+ZPRI (?) {i} Roughing pump idle-power